 CONDITIONS WE TREAT

-This is a general list of rheumatologic diseases we diagnose and treat at Ravenswood Rheumatology and is not all inclusive.
+This is a general list of rheumatologic diseases we diagnose and treat at Ravenswood Rheumatology and is not all- inclusive.
 You should not rely on this information as a substitute for personal medical attention, diagnosis, or hands-on treatment.
 If you have health concerns, please discuss them with your physician.
-Find disease-specific information, visit Arthritis Foundation.
+For disease-specific information, visit Arthritis Foundation.

 A chronic disease that is characterized by inflammation of the lining (or synovium) of the joints, leading to long-term joint damage resulitng in pain, loss of function and disability.
 RA most often affects both hands and feet, equally on both side of the body, and morning stiffness is a common symptom.